marcderbauer/bloom/README.md

   For in-depth guidance, please refer to this excellent [HubSpot Article](https://blog.hubspot.com/website/how-to-get-youtube-api-key).

 ## :bar_chart: Data
 > If you decided to use the data included in the repository, you can skip this section.

 #### 1. Collecting the data
   Assuming you setup the YouTube API correctly, all you need to do is run the [youtube/query_api.py](youtube/query_api.py).
+  It requires the name of your [client_secrets_file](https://github.com/marcderbauer/bloom/blob/27b80f7fbe63f463ca9941cb23454d78e55fed4b/youtube/query_api.py#L24).
   You need to supply the requested channel's playlistId as an argument when launching the program.
   For VICE and VICE News the respective commands are:
   ```